ImageMagick/Usage-Markdown/bugs/fuzz_distance/index.md

 [![\[IM Output\]](gradient.png)](gradient.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](fuzz_gradient_25.png)](fuzz_gradient_25.png) [![\[IM Output\]](fuzz_gradient_50.png)](fuzz_gradient_50.png) [![\[IM Output\]](fuzz_gradient_75.png)](fuzz_gradient_75.png)

 Remember the distance from 'None' to 'White' is just over 110% !
 And all fully-transparent colors are 0 distance (regarded as equal).
-**As of IM v 6.6.6-4, bug has been fixed.** Basically the `IsMagickColorSimilar()` function was set to use the equivelent of the last formula below.
+**As of IM v 6.6.6-4, bug has been fixed.** Basically the `IsMagickColorSimilar()` function was set to use the equivalent of the last formula below.

 Here is what the LAST image in the above looks like from IM v6.6.6-4 on, where the fuzz factor has been fixed with regard to transparencies.